eeariass/eeariass.github.io/_posts/2022-04-03-isis-graph.md

 If you were troubleshooting a routing issue, it is often useful to know the topology, right? :)

-For link-state protocols, all you need to graph the topology is inside the link-state database (LSDB), as it posses the view of the network.
-If your IGP happens to be IS-IS, IOS-XR has a new command where you can ask for the graph of the topology and it provides the resultant view, for which you can use an online tool to visualize the topology.
+For link-state protocols, all you need to graph the topology is inside the link-state database (LSDB), as it posses the view of the network and if your IGP happens to be IS-IS, IOS-XR has a new command where you can ask for the graph of the topology and it provides the resultant view, for which you can use an online tool to visualize the topology.
+See below:

 ```perl
 RP/0/RP0/CPU0:XR1#show isis database graph